 Peer-to-Peer (P2P) Filesharing

 Peer-to-peer (P2P) file sharing allows users to share files online through an informal network of computers running the same software.
 How you use P2P software may violate federal copyright law and University Policy.
-Using P2P file sharing software that copies and distributes music, videos, software, games, or other copyrighted works without permission of the copyright holder is a violation University Policy and US copyright law.
+Using P2P file sharing software that copies and distributes music, videos, software, games, or other copyrighted works without permission of the copyright holder is a violation of University Policy and US copyright law.

 Be aware – you may be uploading

 Michigan Tech continually faces issues in the areas of copyright infringements and poor network performance caused by network users who are illegally uploading and downloading digital content.
 Users are often unaware that services like LimeWire or BitTorrent can and do share these files even when the application isn't open.
 Under the Digital Millennial Copyright Act (DMCA), you are liable for all illegal file sharing to and from your computer, even if you are not aware this is happening.

 It is important to know the facts of what activities violate copyright law.
 For more information refer to our P2P File sharing frequently asked questions.